Pylons/pylonshq/pylonshq/templates/pages/projects/pyramid/about.rst

 Pyramid is a very general open source Python web framework.
 As a framework, its primary job is to make it easier for a developer to create an arbitrary web application.
-The type of application being created isn’t really important; it could be a spreadsheet, a corporate intranet, or an “oh-so-Web-2.0” social networking platform.
+The type of application being created isn’t really important; it could be a spreadsheet, a corporate intranet, or a social networking platform.
 Pyramid is general enough that it can be used in a wide variety of circumstances.

+Here's a very simple example of a Pyramid application.

 .. code-block:: python